William Mahone: Early career

 Mahone worked as a teacher at Rappahannock Academy in Caroline County, Virginia, beginning in 1848, but was actively seeking an entry into civil engineering.
 He did some work helping locate the Orange and Alexandria Railroad, an 88-mile line between Gordonsville, Virginia, and the City of Alexandria.
-Having performed well with the new railroad, was hired to build a plank road between Fredericksburg and Gordonsville.
+Having performed well with the new railroad, he was hired to build a plank road between Fredericksburg and Gordonsville.

 On April 12, 1853, he was hired by Dr. Francis Mallory of Norfolk, as chief engineer to build the new Norfolk and Petersburg Railroad (N&P).
 William Mahone, chief engineer, advertised for contractors who would regrade the Norfolk and Petersburg Railroad for 62 miles from the Warwick Swamp of the Blackwater River to Norfolk in 1853.
 Mahone's innovative 12-mile-long roadbed through the Great Dismal Swamp between South Norfolk and Suffolk employed a log foundation laid at right angles beneath the surface of the swamp.
 Still in use over 160 years later, Mahone's corduroy design withstands the immense tonnages of modern coal trains.
 He was also responsible for engineering and building the famous 52-mile-long tangent track between Suffolk and Petersburg.
 With no curves, it is a major modern Norfolk Southern rail traffic artery.

 In 1854, Mahone surveyed and laid out with streets and lots of Ocean View City, a new resort town fronting on the Chesapeake Bay in Norfolk County.
 With the advent of electric streetcars in the late 19th century, an amusement park was developed there, and a boardwalk was built along the adjacent beach area.
 Most of Mahone's street plan is still in use in the 21st century as Ocean View, now a section of the City of Norfolk is redeveloped.

 Mahone was also a surveyor for the Norfolk and South Air Line Railroad on the Eastern Shore of Virginia.